RevanthGk1/Pokedex/README.md

 	For this we could maintain a API-Monitoring tool internally or there are also many tools available in the market.
 9. Set-Up auto-scaling in the server (in prometheus/Nginx etc)

 Design Decisions:

--> All the Errors/Exception shall be handled by the ExceptionFilter on the controller.
+-> All the Errors/Exception shall be handled by the ExceptionFilter on the controller and stack trace to be logged for errors.

 -> Stack trace showing up related to "Internal Server Error" is curbed deliberately.
 Just a Status Code of 500 is shown to the consumer.
 But the stack trace is logged.

 =============================================================================